DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 6. Enter Tournaments

-Tournament matches are the highest-quality data for your DUPR rating.
-They're verified, competitive, and carry more algorithmic weight than casual play.
-Plus, the pressure of tournament play forces you to level up.
-Search for tournaments near you on Tournament Pickle to find your next event.
+Tournament matches are the best data point for your DUPR rating.
+New to competing?
+Check out our first pickleball tournament guide.
+Tournament matches are verified, competitive, and have more weight in the algorithm than casual play.
+And the stakes of tournament play push you to improve.
+Find tournaments near you on Tournament Pickle to get ready to play your next match.

 How to Sign Up for DUPR